IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Insights/Common Knowledge/API-Testing/API-Concepts.md

 ## 3. Identifying API endpoints `Specific URL or location where an API accessed by a client to interact with a server`
 - You can also gather a lot of information by browsing applications that use the API.
-While browsing the application, look for patterns in the URL structure that suggest API endpoints, such as `/API/.` Also, look out for JavaScript files.
+- While browsing the application, look for patterns in the URL structure that suggest API endpoints, such as `/API/.` Also, look out for JavaScript files.
-- Burp Scanner automatically extracts some endpoints during crawls, but for more heavyweight extraction, use the JS Link Finder BApp.
+- Burp Scanner automatically extracts some endpoints during crawls, but for more heavyweight extraction, use the JS LinkFinder BApp.
 - API Endpoints: `GET https://api.weatherapp.com/current?city=NewYork`
 ```
 In this example: